Petroleum and Flammable Materials Storage License SCDF submission

 To ensure a successful application for a Petroleum and Flammable Materials Licence in Singapore, it is crucial to engage qualified persons who possess the necessary expertise and experience in handling such materials.

-The qualified person should have a deep understanding of the risks associated with petroleum and flammable materials, as well as the measures required to mitigate these risks.
+The qualified person should have a deep understanding of the risks associated with petroleum and flammable materials, and assess the factory or other storage site against the Maximum Allowable Quantity (MAQ) and related fire safety works requirements.

 By engaging a qualified person, applicants can ensure that their application is complete and accurate, reducing the risk of rejection or delays.

-The successful navigation of the licensing process can be seen as a cornerstone of a broader commitment to safety and sustainability in the industry, paving the way for a future where the storage and use of petroleum and flammable materials are managed with the utmost care and vigilance.
+The successful navigation of the licensing process can be seen as a cornerstone of a broader commitment to safety and sustainability in the industry, with supporting documents and sign-offs such as the fire safety certificate and certification by a registered inspector where applicable, paving the way for a future where the storage and use of petroleum and flammable materials are managed with the utmost care and vigilance.